salcedoe/T2R_mouse_vid_track/README.md

 - esVidTrack.m: MATLAB code
 - Example_Arena.jpg: screengrab from the app

+To launch the app, download the .FIG and .M files.
+Be sure to save these files in the same directory Change the MATLAB current directory to the directory containing these files and then open the .FIG file.

 # Computer Specifications

 Software developed using MATLAB 2014a on a Macintosh computer running OS X 10.9 (Mavericks).
 Data collection was run on a PC computer running Windows 8.0